ndean06/ndean06/README.md

 <a href="https://linkedin.com/in/nigeldeanmed"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 <h2>Brief Introduction</h2>
-As an experienced educator with a ton of intrest in cybersecurity,  I've curated this page to showcase my projects, contributions, and knowledge in the field.
+ An accomplished educator and basketball coach driven by a desire to embark on a new challenge seeking to transition into a cybersecurity career.

 <h2> Objective</h2>
-To document my cybersecurity journey
+I've curated this page to showcase my projects, contributions, skills and document my cybersecurity journey.

 <h2> Certifications </h2>